eklavyasaxena/IBM-Unsupervised-Machine-Learning-Capstone-k-Means-Clustering/Influence-of-NYC-Neighborhood-Venues-on-Crime Rate/README.md

 upon exploration that can be further narrowed down to the most dominant ones.
-I believe that this revelation or relationship between venues and crime rates will help **New York Police Department (NYPD)** to not only increase surveillance but also to scrutinize the operations and functionalities of crime dominant venues.
+I believe that this revelation or relationship between venues and crime rates will help **New York Police Department (NYPD)** to not only increase surveillance but also to scrutinize the operations and functionalities of crime dominant neighborhood's venues.

 ## Data